Renjithkumar993/MovieBuff/README.md

-# group3Project
+# Movie Buff

+## Description

-An application designed for lovers of film who want to learn more about their favourite movies and where they can watch them.
-Powered by the TMDB api and Watchmode api, with styling from Bulma.
+This application is designed for lovers of film who want to learn more about their favourite movies and where they can watch them.
+Powered by the TMDB API, Watchmode API, IMDB API, News API

+and featuring styling from the Bulma CSS framework.

+The deployed application may be accessed [here]().

+## Screenshots

+## Installation

+## Usage

+## Credits

+## License

+Please referto the LICENSE in the repo.

 ## User Stories